cs4560-utah-sp24/test/tests/chapter2-exercise-emoji-tests.md

 - Make sure to draw the emoji in the right place!

+- If you have a really old Python, you might need to convert the emoji picture to GIF for the image to show up, but your Python is probably not that old.

 For these tests, you only need to handle the "Grinning Face" emoji, not any others (though you're free to handle others if you'd like).

 Tests
 -----

-Testing boilerplate; hiding create_rectangle because of scrollbar tests:
+Testing boilerplate; hiding `create_rectangle` because of scrollbar tests:

     >>> import wbemocks
     >>> _ = wbemocks.socket.patch().start()